This material (including images) is copyrighted!.

 1 proton+1 neutron in its nucleus instead of just the 1 proton of ordinary hydrogen.
 The

 molecule is about 10% heavier than ordinary water.
-Included at the site is a
+The original experiment is now finished and is being replaced by the SNO+.

 a joint-project of the United States and Japan.
-The detector will use 50,000 tons of water
+The detector uses 50,000 tons of water

 buried deep underground in Japan.
 The link takes you to the